EternityForest/barrel.css/README.md

 If you want to put the theme folder elsewhere. just use relative URLs for --bg and the fonts.

 Please note: Nord is an adaptation of the Nord Theme, which is MIT licensed, not public domain.
+The font file for Fugit is under it's own free license.
+Images should all be CC0.

 ## Meta tag